Learning Center Courses in the Spotlight

 Understanding Copyright and Compliance

-This helpful course explains what copyright means and when there may be exceptions.
+Understanding Copyright and Compliance is a helpful course which explains what copyright means and when there may be exceptions.
 It discusses Fair Use, when a piece of music might be in the Public Domain, copyright infringement penalties and much more.
 This course, created in a partnership between NFHS, EdTA, NaFME and the USA Association for Sport Coaching, brings the specific tools you need to understand the complicated world of copyright.

 |Access Date||Quiz Result||Score||Actions|